berrehouma/css/practical work/readme.md

         sign in from VS code

-    5- create a new repository on github.
+    5- create a new repository on github.  and add me as a collaborator (berrehouma.nabil@univ-guelma.dz)

     6- create a folder in your host and openit with VS code 7-clone the remote repository with git clone "your repository url" 8- make  modification in local repository,   make commits , and finnaly push to remote repository.